James E. Smith (general)

-James Earl Smith (born January 10, 1973) is a United States Space Force brigadier general who has served as the Deputy United States Military Representative to the North Atlantic Treaty Organization since July 2021.
-He most recently served as the commander of the Peterson-Schriever Garrison, a new unit in the United States Space Force.
-He was previously the commander of the 50th Space Wing before it was inactivated and replaced by the Peterson-Schriever Garrison.
-He was also nominated for transfer to the U.S. Space Force and promotion to brigadier general.
+James Earl Smith (born January 10, 1973) is a United States Space Force major general who serves as the commander of Space and Training Readiness Command.
+He previously served as the vice director for joint force development at the Joint Staff.
+He also served as the assistant deputy chief of space operations for operations, cyber, and nuclear, deputy United States military representative to the North Atlantic Treaty Organization, and commander of the Peterson-Schriever Garrison.

 Smith was commissioned in 1997 as the top graduate of the United States Air Force Academy.
 His operations experience includes directing range support for launch operations from the Eastern Range, Cape Canaveral, Fla., and providing command and control for national reconnaissance and Global Positioning System spacecraft.
 He transferred to the U.S. Space Force in April 2021.